elithrar/elithrar.github.io/_posts/2016-03-20-testing-http-handlers-go.md

 ## A Basic Handler

-We'll start by testing a basic test: we want to make sure our handler returns a HTTP 200 (OK) status code.
+We'll start by writing a basic test: we want to make sure our handler returns a HTTP 200 (OK) status code.
 This is our handler:

 ```go
 // handlers.go